 There’s also a few educational things dotted around for the kids to play with.

 The outdoor play area.
 There’s something for little kids and big kids too.
 The little ones will love the sand pit area.
 We always take our own bucket and spade, but you can buy them in their shop…and sometimes things get left behind.
 There is also a wooden play area in the sandpit with buckets on pulleys etc. Even on a chilly day, it’s lots of fun to dig and make sandcastles!

 The older kids will love the zip wire, climbing towers and tunnels.

 And when the weather is a bit warmer there is a really fun water area to play and learn in.
 The kids have to learn to work together to get the water from the top down to the bottom.

 That’s really quite a few reasons all rolled into one!

-There’s three other hides at Whisby, 2 of them on Grebe lake.
+There are three other hides at Whisby, 2 of them on Grebe Lake.
 If you are patient and look closely there is a really good variety of birds to be spotted.